virtlabx/aws-terraform-bloomreach/README.md

 It uses cloud-init to optionally install some packages during the ec2 instance provisioning.

 Packages are Docker, Jenkins, git and cloudwatch agent.

+### ECR Repository
+To create ECR repos with a lifecycle to remove the untagged docker images that are older than 14 days.

 ### IAM Module
 To provision Admins group with AdministratorAccess policy and other default policies that also could be attached to any other group by default.